SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 You can add comment lines to the feature files at any place starting the line with the `#` sign.
 Be careful however, as comments in the specification are often signs of wrongly specified acceptance criteria.

 The comment lines are ignored by SpecFlow.

+To comment blocks you can user triple quotes (") to start and to finish the block comment.

+"""
+Given I wnat to comment this line
+"""